What is Miradore?

 Do you offer a discount for Educational Institutions or Non-Profit Organizations?

-Yes, we offer discount on the Enterprise Plan.
+Yes, we offer a discount on the Premium Plan.
 Please contact us for further information.

 What device platforms are supported in Miradore?